ForestHouse2316/WallpaperEngine-DockerStats/documents/DeveloperGuide.md

 Additionally, I hope you to follow the rules above.
 That rules are not mandatory, but if you can, I hope you to follow them.

+## Getting started

+### Prepare repository
+You can fork, or copy the core files to make your own wallpaper.
+Fork can sync(update) with the origianl repository whenever you want, but only one fork per user or group available.

+Recommended method is fork.
+If you want to make more, use GitHub organization to fork again or just copy and paste the codes.

+Don't worry too much about non-fork method.
+Major updates of this repository will be the addition and enhancement of basic UI.
+So it won't give a significant impact to your project.
+And because API is being managed by docker hub, you can just pull `foresthouse2316/docker-stats-api:lates` to update your container image if there is a change about it.

+### Make Vue3 environment
+Install NodeJS if you don't have.
+Use the version above `v19.7.0`.
+Also works well on `v22.13.1 LTS`.
+If there's an error related to the NodeJS version, please make an issue for it.

+Go to the project folder in local and type `npm install` to install node_modules.
+And test your setup with `npm run serve`.
+If works well, you're done!

 ## Make a theme
 Feel free to modify Vue components with your favourites!